-The AAU Community is built on the following core values:
+AAU's community is built on the following core values:

-- Integrity: AAU students exemplify honesty, honor, and respect for the truth in all of their dealings. - Community: AAU students build and enhance their community. - Respect: AAU students show positive regard for each other, for each other's property, and for their community. - Responsibility: AAU students are given and accept a high level of responsibility to the self, to others, and to the community.
+- Integrity: AAU students exemplify honesty, honor and a respect for the truth in all of their dealings. - Community: AAU students build and enhance their community. - Respect: AAU students show positive regard for each other, for property and for the community. - Responsibility: AAU students are given and accept a high level of responsibility to self, to others and to the community.

 To uphold these core values, it is an utmost priority that AAU provides a safe learning environment.
 AAU maintains a policy of zero tolerance for any type of discrimination or harassment.
 While AAU provides this foundation of policies and systems to ensure an objectively safe learning environment, part of a learning environment is being intellectually challenged and confronting ideas which one may not agree with, as the purpose of universities is not to create homogenous ideas but to facilitate academic debate.
 AAU supports every individual's right to freedom of expression, and that bad ideas get refuted, not punished.
 However, expression that is severe, persistent, and objectively offensive, that is directed toward an individual and has the effect of limiting or denying educational or employment access, benefits or opportunities is not a protected form of speech or expression, and can form the basis of a violation of the campus harassment, bullying or discrimination policies.